 Recommended Articles

-This article has been a guide to a What is Friendly takeover?
-Here we discuss the definition of friendly takeover along with examples, when does it occur, advantages, and the difference between Friendly Takeover and Hostile Takeover.
+This article has been a guide to a What is a Friendly takeover?
+Here we discuss the definition of a friendly takeover and examples, when it occurs, its advantages, and the difference between a Friendly Takeover and a Hostile Takeover.
 You may also look at the following articles on Investment Banking to enhance your knowledge further.